 How to set up this adapter to be ready.
-Main thin is that you have to upload the firmware to it.
-For this you will need ISP programmer.
-First of all you will need to upload a Bootloader (or Alternative bootloader )to Atmega16 to be able to update firmware to newest one located in AVR Studio directory.
+The main thing is that you have to upload the firmware to it.
+For this, you will need an ISP programmer.
+First of all, you will need to upload a Bootloader (or Alternative bootloader )to Atmega16 to be able to update the firmware to the newest one located in the AVR Studio directory.

-When bootloader is programmed program fuses like this (Using PonyProg):
+When the bootloader is programmed program fuses like this (Using PonyProg):

 This is it.
-You have done.
-If you did it correctly it should work.
+You have done it.
+If you did it correctly, it should work.
 Here is my prototyping view:

-As I mentioned, AVR MiniICE can be used as AVR programmer as well.
+As I mentioned, AVR MiniICE can be used as an AVR programmer as well.
 Goto Tools->Program AVR.
 Then select AVR programmer JTAG ICE and desired COM port.
-After this you will be directed to JTAG ICE dialog window where you can program you target AVR:
+After this you will be directed to the JTAG ICE dialog window where you can program your target AVR:

 How to start debugging will be in following articles.

 Download Another AVRICE project with SCH and PCB files as images.